 Thinking and planning ahead

-Questions that you might want to discuss with your family, carers and health care professionals could include:
+It can be difficult to know where to start.
+Here are some questions that you might want to discuss with your family, carers, and health care professionals:

 - What matters to me most now?